Skip to content

 Program requirements

-There are over 100 elements assessed and scored as part of Start Clean-Stay Clean®.
-Farmers are required to meet six critical control elements and achieve an overall score of at least 90% in order to pass the program audit.
+There are 15 critical control elements, and over 100 additional elements assessed and scored as part of Start Clean-Stay Clean®.
+Farmers must meet the requirements of all critical control elements, undertake a records review and receive a minimum score of 90% to receive their EQA® certification.
 Here are some examples of the program requirements.

 Biosecurity